Lazemare/suckline/README.md

 You could simply type `make` command in the `src` directory to compile suckline.
 After that, you could move the binary to somewhere you'd like to.
 Or you may want to use `sudo make install`.

-## Configure
+## Configuration

 Suckline does not read a configure file during running, the configure file is the header file itself.
 You could change things in `config.h`, then recompile suckline to make it work.

 ## Shell support

-By now suckline only support BASH and FISH.
+By now suckline only supports BASH and FISH.

 ### BASH